 The prologue is 5 missions on its own and even if you play on the easiest difficulty and run through everything as fast as possible, you’ll still spend over an hour going through the motions.
 It’s what you’d expect for the initial outing of a space game campaign: run through some navigation points, mysteriously run into pirates, go through the asteroid belt and shoot a few rocks, escort a ship and don’t let it die, the usual fare.

-It hasn't held up that well visually by 2015's standards, but Darkest Dawn deserves some points for being wonderfully compatible with modern systems.
-I didn't have any issue running the game on Windows 8.1 or Windows 10, it had no qualms picking up my joystick, was just as happy to work with my DualShock 4 controller that was masquerading as an Xbox 360 pad, and even mouse control worked without a fuss.
+It hasn’t held up that well visually by 2015’s standards, but Darkest Dawn deserves some points for being wonderfully compatible with modern systems.
+I didn’t have any issue running the game on Windows 8.1 or Windows 10, it had no qualms picking up my joystick, was just as happy to work with my Xbox controller, and even mouse control worked without a fuss.

 It wasn’t great — certainly no Freelancer — but it worked all the same.

 The Wing Commander Saga website is still live and you can download the game, without requiring a prior Freespace 2 installation.
-At 3.32GB, it's a decent download compared to other mods, indie games and other fan remakes, but that shouldn't trouble Wing Commander fans or recent converts to Elite: Dangerous or Star Citizen.
+At 3.32GB, it’s a decent download compared to other mods, indie games and other fan remakes, but that shouldn’t trouble Wing Commander fans.

 In fact, if you’re waiting for either of the aforementioned Kickstarter darlings to eventuate into more of a game than what they currently represent, you could hardly do worse than take Sandman and the Kilrathi for a ride around the galaxy.
 It’s rough in places — the voice-overs aren’t great and the amateur cut-scenes are more a thing to appreciate than behold.